-- Face Detection Select to turn face detection Off (default) or On. - ISO Set camera sensitivity to light to: Auto (default), ISO Auto (HJR), ISO100, ISO200, ISO400, ISO800 or ISO1600. - Exposure Set the exposure settings to: +2, +1, 0(default), -1 or -2. - White balance Select how the camera adjusts colors in different kinds of light, to achieve the most natural-looking colors: - Incandescent Adjust the white balance for incandescent lighting. - Fluorescent Adjust the white balance for florescent lighting. - § Auto Adjust the white balance automatically (default). - Daylight Adjust the white balance for daylight. - Cloudy Adjust the white balance for a cloudy environment. - Redeye reduction Helps eliminate redeye effect.
-Options: Disabled (default), or Enable. - ZSL Set the camera to immediately take a picture when the button is pressed (default enabled). - Anti Banding Allows the camera to avoid problems caused by artificial light sources that are not constant.
+- Exposure Touch to adjust the exposure settings.
+Options: +2, +1, 0 (default), -1 or -2. - White balance Select how the camera adjusts colors in different kinds of light, to achieve the most natural-looking colors: - Incandescent Adjust the white balance for incandescent lighting. - Fluorescent Adjust the white balance for florescent lighting. - §A Auto Adjust the white balance automatically (default). - Daylight Adjust the white balance for daylight. - Cloudy Adjust the white balance for a cloudy environment. - Redeye reduction Helps eliminate redeye effect.
+Options: Disabled (default), or Enable. - ZSL Set the camera to immediately take a picture when the button is pressed (default enabled) - Selfie Mirror Select to save a mirror image of the photo.
+Options: Disable (default), or Enable. - Shutter Sound Select to play a shutter sound when taking a photo.
+Options: Disable (default) or Enable. - Anti Banding Allows the camera to avoid problems caused by artificial light sources that are not constant.
 These sources cycle (flicker) fast enough to go unnoticed to the human eye, appearing continuous.
 The camera's eye (its sensor) can still see this flicker.
 Options: Auto (default), 60 Hz, 50 Hz, or Off.